owshepherd/rails-app-ca/README.md

 # README
+# Catering Combined.
+Many Cuisines, One Place
-Welcome to `Company Name`.
+Welcome to `Catering Combined`.
 The aim of this web application is to provide a number of catering cuisine options to the general public, on the same site.

-# Deliverables #
+# Deliverables
 A link (URL) to your published App:
 A link to your GitHub repository.
 Ensure the repo is accessible by your Educators.